SkygearIO/skygear-doc/README.md

 ```

 ## Style Guide for JS Docs
-- Four spaces per indent
+- Two spaces per indent
 - Use `console.error(error)` instead of `console.log(err)`
-- Add `;` at the end of every statement
+- Use <brackets> for parts that require user to fill in